isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1408.md

 ---
-title: Electric Pedestrian Pallet Truck
+title: This powered pallet truck is used to transport loads within warehouses, factories.
+It improves the overall movement control and reduces the amount of effort an operator needs to use when moving loads, as compared to conventional carts and pallet trucks.
+The equipment can transport palletised goods of approximately 1000 to 1500 kg.
+Grant support 80% of cost of equipment, capped at $2,600 grant per unit
 permalink: /productivity-solutions-grant/solutionrepo/solution1408
 ---

 ### Description

-This powered pallet truck is used to transport loads within warehouses, factories.
-It improves the overall movement control and reduces the amount of effort an operator needs to use when moving loads, as compared to conventional carts and pallet trucks.

-The equipment can transport palletised goods of approximately 1000 to 1500 kg.

-Grant support: 80% of cost of equipment, capped at $2,600 grant per unit

 ### Details of Solution